55 Years Ago: Paul McCartney’s Solo Debut Ends the Beatles

 Listen to Paul McCartney's 'Every Night'

 Some of the songs even dated back to other turbulent Beatles periods, like when they were falling apart making the White Album and during the sessions that would turn into Let It Be.
-"Junk" and "Teddy Boy," for example, were written during the group's trip to India in February 1968 (sketchy versions from 1968 and 1969, respectively, appear on Anthology 3); "Every Night" was first attempted by the band in January 1969.
+"Junk" and "Teddy Boy," for example, were written during the group's trip to India in February 1968 (sketchy versions from 1968 and 1969, respectively, appear on Anthology 3).
+"Every Night" was first attempted by the band in January 1969.

 Most of the songs, however, were written by McCartney as the Beatles revved up to their breakup.
 The quickie throwaway album opener "The Lovely Linda," about his wife, was penned the year before in Scotland; "That Would Be Something" was written during the same period.
-And the record's best and most fully realized song, "Maybe I'm Amazed," was composed as a tribute to Linda after she helped him sort through his conflicting feelings regarding the band's impending dissolution.
+The record's best and most fully realized song, "Maybe I'm Amazed," was composed as a tribute to Linda after she helped him sort through his conflicting feelings regarding the band's impending dissolution.

 McCartney's DIY approach didn't bother to conceal the occasional skeletal fragments that were disguised as songs.
 Compared to some of the material Harrison and Lennon had put on their earlier records, these cuts sound downright extravagant.
-But the truth is, there's plenty of tentative steps and half-formed concepts among the album's 13 tracks.
+But the truth is, there are plenty of tentative steps and half-formed concepts among the album's 13 tracks.

 Listen to Paul McCartney's 'Maybe I'm Amazed' Video

-During the making of the album, which was mostly recorded in London from December through February, he took a couple breaks to finish some work on Let It Be with Harrison and Starr.
+During the making of the album, which was mostly recorded in London from December through February, he took a couple of breaks to finish some work on Let It Be with Harrison and Starr.
 (Lennon did not participate in the final recordings for the album in January 1970.)
 When he returned to his project, it was clear to everyone that the Beatles were over.

-On April 9, McCartney issued a press release that included both the announcement of his solo debut and his leaving the Beatles.
+On April 9, McCartney issued a news release that included both the announcement of his solo debut and his leaving the Beatles.
 A little more than a week later, McCartney was released.
 (U.S. fans got the record three days after it hit U.K. stores.)

-Let It Be – pieced together by producer Phil Spector, who sorted through hours of scattered session tapes – came out about a month after that.
+Let It Be – pieced together by producer Phil Spector, who sorted through hours of scattered session tapes – came out about a month later.
 McCartney's first album stayed at No. 1 for three weeks; the Beatles' final album stayed there for four.
 By the end of the year, all three of McCartney's bandmates would release proper solo albums.
 The dream was over.